Quick Answer

 Step 4: Scutching (Removing Woody Bits)

-After retting, the dried stalks are beaten and scraped with wooden knives to remove the broken woody pieces from the soft fibers inside.
+After retting, the dried stalks are processed through mechanical scutching machines that beat and scrape away the broken woody pieces from the soft fibers inside.

 Step 5: Hackling (Combing the Fibers)

-The bast fibers are hackled - combed through a bed of nails that splits, polishes, and aligns the fibers.
+The bast fibers are hackled, combed through mechanical equipment with metal teeth that splits, polishes, and aligns the fibers.
 This step removes shorter tow fibers from the mix and creates the silky, smooth texture linen is known for.

 Hackling also grades the fiber quality.
 Longer, finer fibers become premium linen sheets.
 Shorter fibers are used for other textile applications.